 Now all the columns will fit across a single page when printed, and down as many pages as required, to fit all the rows.

-Follow these steps to change the page scaling setting in Excel 2007:
+Follow these steps to change the scaling setting in the Page Setup dialog box

 This will limit the file to printing one page across, but won't limit the number of pages down.
 You don't have to guess the number of pages required, just leave it blank and Excel will figure it out for you.

 In a long Excel worksheet, you might have headings in the top rows, to explain what is in each column of data.
 When you print the worksheet, you can repeat those headings on each printed page, by setting the Print Titles, as described below.

 Note: If the Rows to Repeat option is not available, see the next section, on how to fix that problem.